 “Every fairy-tale text leaves open the possibility of innumerable other versions, told and waiting to be told by innumerable creative story-tellers.”

-Take for example “The Story Of the Three Bears,” which is featured in Feathers, Paws, Fins, and Claws.
+Take for example “The Story Of the Three Bears,” which is featured in Feathers, Paws, Fins, and Claws: Fairy-Tale Beasts.
 It’s dramatically different than the tale modern children’s literature tells us.
 The story was first published by British Romantic poet Robert Southey in 1834, and continued to be printed throughout the nineteenth century.
 The version Schacker and Jones included (from Joseph Jacobs’s 1890 English Fairy Tales) features an old woman with nasty habits and disregard for others’ property, not the fair-haired young sweetheart named Goldilocks we all know.
 The vagrant invades the bears’ house, leaving chaos and destruction in her wake.
 The editors point out that the earlier story operates not as the lesson in behavior and etiquette for kids that modern readers expect, but as a rather “unruly, transgressive, and broadly humorous” read.
 It leaves you wondering… “So, who exactly is the wild animal in this fairy tale?”

 Then there’s the Norwegian tale known in English as “East o’ the Sun, West o’ the Moon,” which was collected from oral tradition by folklorists and became popular in Victorian England when translated in 1859.
 It features an immensely powerful polar bear able to offer great wealth to a poor family – in exchange for a human bride.
 The editors note, “In some ways this story resonates with the better-known ‘Beauty and the Beast’ and certainly blurs the lines between beauty and beastliness.”
-But what’s most notable is that it also casts its heroine in an actively heroic role: “only she can save her beloved, and to do so she must mobilize a combination of courage, wit, physical fortitude, natural forces, and magical objects associated with traditional womanhood…” [WYSK Editor’s Note: we’re already sold on this story and nominate Jennifer and Christine to consult on the animated, big screen version of this tale… so Disney can’t go and ruin it!]
+But what’s most notable is that it also casts its heroine in an actively heroic role: “only she can save her beloved, and to do so she must mobilize a combination of courage, wit, physical fortitude, natural forces, and magical objects associated with traditional womanhood…” [WYSK Editor’s Note: we’re already sold on this story and nominate Jennifer and Christine to consult on the animated, big screen version of this tale… so Disney can get it right!]

 To guide readers of all ages through the importance of history, translation, and interpretation when it comes to reading fairy tales, Schacker and Jones preface each of the 10 vintage stories with a short introduction that offers context and straightforward insights from their scholarly investigations.